zloirock/core-js/README.md

   console.log(val);                             // => 1, 2, 3
 }
 ```
-Module `$for` - iterator chaining - `for-of` and array / generator comprehensions helpers for ES5.
+Module `$for` - iterators chaining - `for-of` and array / generator comprehensions helpers for ES5.
 ```javascript
 $for(iterable, entries) -> iterator ($for)
   #of(fn(value, key?), that) -> void